verida/VIPs/VIPs/vip-2.md

 - [created](https://www.w3.org/TR/did-spec-registries/#created)
 - [updated](https://www.w3.org/TR/did-spec-registries/#updated)
 - [deactivated](https://www.w3.org/TR/did-spec-registries/#deactivated)
-- `proof` &mdash; A string representing the full DID Document as a JSON encoded string that has been hashed using keccak256 and signed with ed25519, the default Ethereum based signature scheme.
+- `proof` &mdash; A string representing the full DID Document as a JSON encoded string using the `EcdsaSecp256k1VerificationKey2019` algorithm, to be compatible with Ethereum signatures.

 The implementation on how to create the document is out of scope. ie: For a HTTP endpoint a HTTP server will be required and provide a way to create DID Documents on the server, likely stored on disk or in a database.